-- Have at least two years recent and relevant post qualification practical experience; - Have maintained a minimum of two years continuous GOC registration; - Comply with the GOC code of conduct in their professional practice; - Ensure that your students are registered with the GOC; - Meet the approval criteria of Providers; - Provide continuous personal supervision, i.e. be in the practice when the student is in professional contact with patients and be able to intervene as necessary; - Support, observe and mentor; - Provide a sufficient and suitable learning environment; - Ensure the student has access to the appropriate equipment to meet the requirements of the Route to Registration; - Be familiar with the assessment requirements, guidelines and regulations of the Route to Registration; - Ensure that when the student is in professional contact with patients they are clearly identified as a trainee under supervision and that the identity of the supervisor is also made clear to the patient.
+- ensures that their students are registered with the GOC; - meets the approval criteria of providers; - provides continuous personal supervision, i.e. is in the practice when the student is in professional contact with patients and be able to intervene as necessary; - supports, observes and mentors; - provides a sufficient and suitable learning environment; - ensures the student has access to the appropriate equipment to meet the requirements of the Route to Registration; - is familiar with the assessment requirements, guidelines and regulations of the Route to Registration; - ensures that when the student is in professional contact with patients they are clearly identified as a student under supervision and that the identity of the supervisor is also made clear to the patient.